vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/7.Network Load Balancer/Readme.md

-# 📘 VPC Flow Logs Demo – Terraform Setup
+# 📘 Network Load Balancer - NLB – Terraform Setup
 This demo provisions two EC2 instances inside a custom VPC - 2 subnets and enable to connect EC2 instance to be reached by Network Load Balancer

 # 🧱 Architecture / Design